Tya Language Specification

 A .tya file’s role is determined by its filename and context.

-The core canonical rules are:
+The core formatted rules are:

 - indentation is two spaces; tabs are invalid in source;